EloiStree/HelloEloiTeachingModule/README.md

   - [Create toolboxes for Unity](HelloUnity/Toolboxes/Index.md) , 2-5 days: Recap of Git followed by how to create toolbox(package) in Unity.
 - [Hello C# in Unity](HelloUnity/Index.md) , 4-5 days: Learn the basic of scripting in Unity (Beginner only)
 - [Hello C# in Unity: Quaternion drill](HelloUnity/Quaternion/Index.md) , 3 days: Learn all tips and tricks on how to rotate objects in Unity (very important)
-- [Hello C# Design Pattern](HelloDesignPattern/Index.md) , 5-25 days: Pratice the creation of well known design pattern in C# console game or C# Unity game.
+- [Hello C# Design Pattern](HelloDesignPattern/Index.md) , 5-25 days: Pratice the creation of well known design pattern in C# Terminal game or C# Unity game.

 ### "Hardware"

 - [Hello 3D Printing](Hello3DPrint/Index.md) , 1-5 days: Learn the basic of how to use 3D printer
 - [Hello Fusion 360 for Printing](HelloFusion3603D/Index.md) , 3-5 days: Learn the basic of Fusion 360 in aim to print object (Beginner).
 - [Hello Fusion 360 for CNC wood cutting](HelloFusion360CNC/Index.md) , 3-5 days: Learn the basic of Fusion 360 in aim to cut through wood (Beginner).